C2DH/maison-du-son/_objects/Bush TR82 BLU.md

 ---
 title: Bush TR82 BLU
-abstract: "This object biography delves into the rich history of the Bush TR82 transistor radio, a British electronics gem from the 1950s.
-It explores how Bush, a company established in the 1930s, ventured into radio production, unveiling the TR82 in 1959.
-This portable radio quickly gained popularity among teenagers for its iconic design.
-The narrative also recounts an endearing intergenerational connection as Lily's grandmother, Alice, shares her personal experience with the TR82 and how it played a role in her life.
-It highlights the iconic "Be the Girl with Bush" advertising campaign, symbolizing freedom and modernity.
+abstract: "This object biography delves into the rich history of the Bush TR82 transistor radio, a British electronics gem from the 1950s."
-It also explores the evolution of the TR82 series, leading to the creation of the TR82BLU in 2002, blending classic design with modern features.
-Ultimately, it emphasizes the cultural significance of these radios as symbols of liberation and individuality in their respective eras, leaving an enduring mark on the history of radio and societal norms."
 authors:
  - benjamin-juchem
 date: 2023-10-03